musselwhizzle/Focus-Points/docs/Focus Points.md

 4. Open Lightroom and go to File -> Plug-in Manager.
 Then click the "Add" button and select the folder
 5. Once installed, in Library mode with one or multiple photos selected go to "Library -> Plug-in Extras -> Focus Point" or alternatively (also in Develop mode) "File -> Plug-in Extras -> Focus Point".
 6. Windows only: Select the display scaling factor.
-Use the same or similar value as set for Windows configuration (Settings -> Display -> Scale).
-The default is 100%.
+To use the same exact scaling factor as set for Windows configuration (Settings -> Display -> Scale), select "Auto" (default value on first installation of plugin)

 ### 2.2 Configuration and Settings